 Phoenix is a mythical, Egyptian bird with bright gold and red plumage that perishes and takes rebirth from the ashes every 500 years.
 This bird is also a symbol of immortality in Egypt.
 Joaquin Phoenix, famous U.S. actor, is a great namesake.

 This name refers to Jackson Browne, the singer, and songwriter who organized rock concerts to benefit the anti-nuclear movement.
 He also wrote songs for the Nitty Gritty Dirty Band and The Eagles.

 Jerry Garcia was the founding member of the Grateful Dead.
 We think it would make a cool hippie name, especially if you combine it with a nature-inspired middle name or surname.

 Jack Kerouac inspired a generation of hitchhikers and people who like going on road trips with his novel “On the Road”.
 He is also credited with coining the terms ‘Beat Generation’.

-Frank Zappa is the musician well known for his anti-establishment.
+Frank Zappa is a musician well known for his anti-establishment style.
 While Frank definitely sounds cool, Zappa is more hippie-ish.
 He named his son Dweezil and daughter Moon Unit, the ultimate hippie names.